aconstlink/twitch_irc_bot/README.md

 ## First off

-Go into the folder "working/Twitch" and duplicate the "credentials.store" and rename it to bot_data.json.
+Go into the folder "working/Twitch" and duplicate the "credentials.store" and rename it to "bot_data.json".
+This will be the confidentials file!
+Do not show that anywhere and do not distribute it after the program started.
+It will contain confidential data.

 ## How does it work